itu-itis/git-fundamentals-draft-itu-itis21-gokdag20/README.md

-# :wave: The Basics of GitHub [Modified by Mehmet Umut Gökdağ, 150200085]
+# :wave: The Basics of GitHub [MODIFIED BY MEHMET UMUT GÖKDAĞ at 11:30, 24.10.2021]

 085## 🤓 Course overview and learning outcomes